kosmetism/soundplayer-widget/README.md

 ## Manual Setup

-**I.** Get SoundCloud API client id from https://developers.soundcloud.com.
+**I.** Register for an app and get SoundCloud API clientId at https://developers.soundcloud.com.

 **II.** Include the script into your html page: